pingidentity/webinar-pingfed-pingam/README.md

 Execute the next command whenever the setup was restarted:

 - `make import_journeys`
-  - this imports 5 example journeys into PingAM
+  - this imports example journeys into PingAM

+PingFederate and PingAM are now ready to be used.
+Find the admin URLs and usernames/ passwords in *docker-compose.yml*.

-All journeys can be found here after they have been imported and their names start with **Webinar**:
+All journeys can be found here after they have been imported; their names start with **Webinar**:

 - https://openam.webinar.local:8449/openam
 - realm **webinar**  // the realm you configured in .env (PINGAM_REALM)